Roy Finlay: Life and works

 Reginald Gedye Finlay was born in Woollahra in 1881, the elder son of Reginald Edmund Alexander Finlay and Laura Mary Gedye.
 At the age of 14, Finlay emigrated with the rest of the family to live with their grandfather in London.
+The following year, Finlay was sent to Borden Grammar School in Kent to complete his education, where he remained for two years until 1898.
 In 1901, the Finlays purchased a portion of the Bolney Estate in Shiplake, where they constructed five residential houses, laying part of the estate over to fruit farming with orchards and glass-houses.
 Finlay moved into one of the houses (Trevone) but the life of a fruit farmer was not to be for him.

 Phyllis Court Club

 In 1905, Finlay noticed a "To Let" hoarding on the river bank at Phyllis Court, a substantial mansion that enclosed a significant length of the shore of the River Thames adjacent to the finish line of the Henley Royal Regatta.
 He persuaded his father to underwrite the purchase of a lease on the property and to establish the creation of a sporting club, which Finlay would manage in his father's name.
-The family agreed to the plan and on June 7, 1905 a celebration was held and the club was born.
+The family agreed to the plan and on 7 June 1905 a celebration was held and the club was born.
 Over the next few years, Finlay devoted his life to refurbishing the house to make Phyllis Court stand out as a venue for the week of the Henley Regatta and to establish it as part of the London Season.
 Landowners, society courtiers, military officers and racing-men flocked to the club, with applications greatly exceeding the allocation of places, which said as much about the personal charm and charisma of Finlay as it did about his business sense and attention to detail.
 The promise of strong returns encouraged Finlay to offer debentures for members to underwrite enlarging the business whilst taking much of the running of the Club upon himself, aged just 23.
 A Founder's Committee was installed to improve governance by giving some control back to members, and in 1907, a full-time secretary was appointed.

 The robustness of the new governance structure was put to the test in 1910 when Finlay became gravely ill from typhoid, putting him out of action for the entire summer season.
 With Finlay absent, the committee made key changes to the club's revenue stream reducing the club to the brink of bankruptcy.
 Finlay slowly recovered his health in October and took immediate corrective action, sacking the secretary and inviting the entire committee to resign before dissolving it.
 He spent the next three years successfully tackling the huge debt, managing creditors, recovering the damaged reputation of the Club and, reclaiming his own health as well as restoring the Club back to profit.